 The best way to prevent alcohol flush reaction it is to avoid alcohol completely.

 By not drinking alcohol, your body isn’t tasked with breaking down the toxic compounds that cause alcohol flush reaction.

 However, if you do choose to drink, here are some tips to help manage or minimize alcohol flush reactions:

 Alcohol flush reactions can be alarming, especially if you’ve never had one before.
 Here are answers to some of the most commonly asked questions about alcohol flush reaction.

-Is alcohol intolerance the same as being intoxicated?
+Alcohol intolerance is not the same thing as being intoxicated.

 Not everyone who is intoxicated has an intolerance to alcohol.
 Getting intoxicated happens when you ingest enough alcohol into the body, but how the body breaks down the alcohol determines whether or not you have alcohol intolerance.

 Usually, the effects last a few hours, but sometimes they can last as long as 5 days.
 This depends on many factors, such as how much alcohol you drank, whether or not you drank on an empty stomach, and your genetics.

 The length and severity of alcohol flush reaction varies.
 Unfortunately, there is no clear answer as the duration and intensity are unique to each person.